jgcmarins/django-commands/README.md

 ```

 ## Starting our project
 Django is a powerful framework to build web apps.
 It helps us building as many web apps as needed.
-But there is something before our web apps: our **BIG** project.
-The project is the whole application and it can hold lots of little apps.
+But there is something on top of our web apps: our **BIG** project.
+The project is the web application itself and it holds lots of apps.
 To start our project, type:

 ```
 django-admin startproject <project_name>